orb-lang/espalier/doc/md/peg/metis.md

   - nameSet:  The set of every name in normalized token form\.

-  - nameMap:  The tokens of nameSet mapped to an array of all occurance in the grammar\.
+  - nameMap:  The tokens of nameSet mapped to an array of all right hand side references in the grammar\.

   - ruleMap:  A map from the rule name \(token\) to the synthesized rule\.